Being active during the coronavirus outbreak

 How much will it cost me?

-As you’ve chosen to do your activities at home, there are no expensive membership fees or equipment costs to worry about.
-You may need to get yourself a fitness DVD or a mat for your comfort if you’re doing floor activities, other than that it’s completely free.
+You may need to get yourself a fitness mat for your comfort if you’re doing floor activities, other than that there are enough free online activities to access.